Abdulhadi333/Cyber-Security-HelpLlne-System-/README.md

-#Project Name: Cybersecurity Helpline System.
+# Project Name: Cybersecurity Helpline System.

-##Idea:
+## Idea:
-Today, Increase in occurrence of cybersecurity disasters today and the increase  vulnerabilities .
-We need a Cybersecurity  community that clarifies to the technical user the vulnerabilities, as well as his communication with experts in CyberSecurity.My project is Cyber Security Helpline System presents the latest vulnerabilities with a description of it, displaying the profiles of the most famous Cyber Security experts، and insert CV by the user to find job.
+Today, Increase in occurrence of cybersecurity disasters and the increase  vulnerabilities and less awareness of threats and less time and resource to put into cybersecurity.
+This makes them an easier target for hackers .We need a CyberSecurity  community that clarifies to the technical user the vulnerabilities,attacks, as well  communication with experts and specialists in CyberSecurity.
+My project is Cyber Security Helpline System presents the latest vulnerabilities and attacks with a description of it, displaying the profiles of the most famous Cyber Security experts.

-###Inspiration:
+## Inspiration:
-Communicate with Cyber Security  experts، help job seekers to get job opportunities in same field.
-Educate people about  cyber security disasters.
+Communicate with Cyber Security  experts,Educate people about  cybersecurity disasters and risks.

-####List of Services / Features:
+## List of Services / Features:

-Manage specialists cyber security profile.
+- Manage the specialists cybersecurity.
-Manage manage view new vulnerabilities and attacks  in the world .
-Managing the list of job seekers

-#####User Stories:
+- Manage the users.
+- Manage subjects(vulnerabilities, and attacks) page.

+## User Stories
-Type of users: specialist cyber security, job seekers, and Guest.
+- Type of users: Admin, Specialist CyberSecurity, and Users.

-specialist cyber security:
-Add, edit , and delete Vulnerabilities and attacks.
-View CV.

-job seekers:
-Add, edit , and delete CV.

-Guest:
+### Users

-View Vulnerabilities and attacks.
+- View subjects(vulnerabilities, and attacks) page.
+- create comments.
+- Edit information.
+- Send Inquiries to specialists cybersecurit.
+- View Specialists Profile.
+- Search for vulnerabilities, or attacks.

+### Teachers

+- View the users information.
+- Add subjects(vulnerabilities, and attacks) page.